 Real-World Example

-The materials for that job included:
+The materials for that job broke down like this:

 - 18 firebricks: $180